clamm/ds_challenge_fall2014/problem1_smartfly/src/01_exploratory_data_analysis/README.md

 		library(knitr)
 		knit("exploratory_data_analysis.Rnw")

 	This creates the file `exploratory_data_analysis.tex`.
-This might take a few minutes since it loads the 7.3 million data points into R.
+This might take up to 15 minutes since it works with the 7.3 million data points.

 1. Open the file `exploratory_data_analysis.tex` in TeXShop and click on Typeset to generate the pdf.
 Or open it in Sublime Text (with the installed and configured [LaTeXTools plugin](https://github.com/SublimeText/LaTeXTools)) and run Build (Cmd+B).